 tORDIN=CAR(t1,t2) SCARi,t1,t2.

-This test has been widely used, for example, in Teitler‐Regev and Tavor (2023), Luoma (2011), and Maneenop and Kotcharin (2020).
+This test has been widely used, for example in Teitler‐Regev and Tavor (2023), Luoma (2011), and Maneenop and Kotcharin (2020).

 The second parametric test, Patell’s test, can overcome the weakness of the standard t-test for fluctuations caused by an event by standardizing the abnormal returns within the event window (see Patell, 1976):